Teamgrid-Solutions-Private-Limited/SBA-Prolife-Scorecard-Backend/README.md

 # SBA Prolife Scorecard Backend

 This is the backend API for the SBA Prolife Scorecard project.
-It is built with Node.js, Express, and MongoDB (Mongoose), and provides endpoints for managing senators, representatives, terms, votes, activities, and user authentication.
+It is built with Node.js, Express, and MongoDB (Mongoose), and provides secure endpoints for managing senators, representatives, terms, votes, activities, and user authentication.

+The backend powers both the admin dashboard and the public scorecard frontend UI.

 ## Features

-- **Senator & Representative Management**: CRUD operations for senators, representatives, and their associated data.
+- **Senator & Representative Management**: CRUD operations for senators, representatives, and related data.
 - **Scorecard Data**: Manage and retrieve voting and activity scores for senators and representatives.
 - **Vote & Activity Management**: Create, update, and manage votes and activities with robust support for tracking legislative actions and participation.
 - **User Authentication**: Secure endpoints with authentication middleware.